Click Here to print or download the CDPOA Bylaws.

 The tally will be carried out by a committee of “tellers” appointed by the Board and chaired by the Secretary who will, if a quorum is achieved via combining all voting modes, report the results for inclusion in the minutes of the next Board meeting.
 As with the eballots, tally sheets must be digitized for archiving.

 A FAX ballot may also be sent, voted, signed and returned by FAX if available to the POA.
 Email ballots can be printed by the receiving member, voted, signed and mailed back for the tally.
 As above, both of these ballots plus those sent and returned by normal mail must be digitized for archiving.
 (Added and approved 12/10/2013)

 At any meeting called for the purpose of taking any action, the presence of a majority of the membership, either in person or by proxy, entitled to vote shall constitute a quorum.
 A quorum must be present before a meeting may be called to order.

 A. Functions and Purposes:

-To enforce and implement the Restrictive Covenants and Bylaws and to adopt reasonable rules and regulations governing the use of Common Property and the conduct of the members of the Clemson Downs Property Owners Association, their guests and/or permitted tenants within Clemson Downs Subdivision.
-(Revised and approved 12/8/2015)
+To enforce and implement the Restrictive Covenants and Bylaws by adopting reasonable rules and regulations governing the use of Common Property and the conduct of the members of the Clemson Downs Property Owners Association and their within Clemson Downs.
+(Revised and approved 12/11/2017)